Exiled-Team/SerpentsHand/README.md

 * Class has a configrable percent chance to spawn instead of chaos
 * A configurable spawn location
 * Commands to spawn individual members and a squad manually
-* Announcements for a squad of Serpent's Hand spawning, as well as one for chaos spawning to let the players know which one spawned
+* Announcements for a squad of Serpent's Hand spawning
-* Custom API for other plugins to interact with
-* Compatible with [RespawnTimer](https://github.com/Michal78900/RespawnTimer) [NOT CONFIRMED]